Covid Marketing

 In just a few short months, the coronavirus has changed society.
 Distributed work and delivery services have never been more important, and all over the world, people struggle to cope with an uncertain future, one marked by isolation, unstable finances, and a spreading pandemic.
 Businesses have either suspended their marketing or pivoted hard.

-To answer that question, you first need to understand how the pandemic has changed consumer behavior, and how it might impact your business’s own audience.
+You first need to understand how the pandemic has changed consumer behavior, and how it might impact your business’s own audience.

 “[Consumers are] seeking more in the way of escapism and entertainment — downloading gaming apps, spending even more time on social media, and streaming more movies and scripted programming… Meanwhile, the need for physical goods is placing pressure on new channels, with demand for e-commerce rising to new levels.”